Darma Documentation and Description Project

-This deposit has been curated from the larger corpus created during the documentation and description of Darma.
-The deposit contains audio files, photos, scans of notebooks, transcriptions of audio files, and a database.
-The meta-data accompanying this deposit offer information to guide the user.
+This collection has been curated from the larger corpus created during the documentation and description of Darma.
+The collection contains audio files, photos, scans of notebooks, transcriptions of audio files, and a database.
+The meta-data accompanying this collection offer information to guide the user.

 Acknowledgement and citation

 The research for the Darma Documenation and Description Project has been funded by Fulbright-IIE, Fulbright-Hays DDRA, the National Science Foundation Dissertation Improvement Grant (BCS 0236475 with Anthony C. Woodbury as PI), the Foundation for Endangered Languages, the University of Texas at Austin, and Rice University.
 If you use any of the data from this collection or reference the data in this collection, you should acknowledge me (Christina Willis Oko) as the primary investigator, researcher and data collector.
 Most contributors to the corpus are identified with a pseudonym—included in the metadata—and should be attributed as such.

 To refer to any data from the collection, please cite as follows:

 Oko, Christina W. 2017.
 Documentation of Darma, a Tibeto-Burman Language of Uttarakhand, India.
 Endangered Languages Archive.
 Handle: http://hdl.handle.net/2196/00-0000-0000-0010-995E-1.
 Accessed on [insert date here].